metahoof/docs/docs/whitepaper/founders.md

 ### 🔄 Revenue Distribution Logic

-Royalties paid to the co-creator are based on **net revenue**, defined as the remaining value after mandatory Ultra platform fees (15%) and applicable Brazilian taxes on digital goods (approx. 15%) are deducted.
+Royalties paid to the co-creator are based on **net revenue**, defined as the remaining value after mandatory platform fees (15%) and applicable Brazilian taxes on digital goods (approx. 15%) are deducted.

 #### Example: Sale of $30